Editorial by Jo Maenzanise

 The challenges we face show that much of society remains divided on gender even as “some” progress is being made in “embracing” the diversity of human sexuality.

-One of our own, Bree Chacha is defying odds and flying the trans flag high as a businesswoman based in Zimbabwe.
-There are several of us who have managed to venture into the business world.
-Sadly, there still are many of us who are unable to follow suit with some also struggling to find employment.
-Landing a job becomes even tougher when one’s gender doesn’t match what their identity documents reflect.
-This creates challenges for those wishing to transition medically.
-Thus, some Trans people have no option but to access hormonal treatment through other means, this sometimes create health risks.
+On a positive note, one of our own, Bree Chacha is defying odds and flying the trans flag high as a businesswoman in Zimbabwe.
+There are several of us who, like Bree, have managed to venture into the business world and are making a decent living out of it.
+Sadly, this hasn’t been the case for some of us with others even struggling to find employment.
+What’s more, landing a job becomes even tougher when one’s gender doesn’t match what their identity documents reflect.

-In face of all the challenges we encounter , the onus is on us to remain resilient and as our visibility grows let us continue to move forward in unity!
+In light of all these and other challenges we face, the onus is on us to remain resilient, especially as our visibility grows, and work together to create the inclusive society we want.